Intersections - Friday, April 17, 2020

 Snapshot of Presenters (December Intersections, 2019)

-Below are a few of the students presenting at the upcoming Intersections event (Dec.
+Below are a few of the students who presented at the Intersections event (Dec.
 6, 2019).
-More than 150 projects (and more than 300 students!) from various majors will be represented at Intersections.
+More than 150 projects (and more than 300 students!) from various majors were represented at Intersections.

 Major: Biochemistry; Pre-Health